wikczerski/whaletui/docs/docs/installation.md

 ## Prerequisites

-Before installing WhaleTUI, ensure you have the following following prerequisites:
+Before installing WhaleTUI, ensure you have the following prerequisites:

 - **Docker**: WhaleTUI requires Docker to be installed and running on your system
-- **Go 1.21+**: Required for building from source
+- **Go 1.25+**: Required for building from source
 - **Git**: For cloning the repository

 ## Installation Methods